Bulldog exercise & Fitness Guide

 Veterinary Care Schedule for Bulldogs

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Bulldog.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings